ABOUT THE LAND

 A large part of the northern Catskills area where we are located was also shared hunting grounds among the Muhheaconneok, the Munsee Lenape (Esopus), and the Kanien'kehá:ka nation of the Haudenosaunee Confederacy.
 We support legislation like New York Senate Bill S5266 which would ensure that citizens of Native nations and tribes can practice hunting and fishing in keeping with historical treaty rights.

-We further acknowledge that this land once served as a refuge for a rich mosaic of freedom-seeking individuals, who formed mixed communities of Native American holdouts, free Africans and former captives, canal and quarry workers or other disaffected Dutch settlers, and others seeking escape from colonial structures.
+We further acknowledge that this land once served as a refuge for a rich mosaic of freedom-seeking individuals, who formed mixed communities of Native American holdouts, free Africans and formerly enslaved persons, canal and quarry workers or other disaffected Dutch settlers, and others seeking escape from colonial structures.
 If this land is to be a place of escape, it is this history of free association, hybridity, and fugitivity that we seek to honor and rekindle, in contrast to forms of escape represented by this region’s famed resorts, retreats, and artist “colonies.”